servenn/MERN-CRUD-JWT/README.md

 #port number
 PORT = 5000
 ```
-### 4. Start the server.The API will be running at http//:localhost:3000
+### 4. Start the server.
+The API will be running at http//:localhost:3000

 ```bash
 npm run dev